gecio/gecio.github.io/docs/_imke/clusterlifecycle/deprecationpolicy/index.en.md

 **What happens to my clusters during force upgrade?**

-We will initiate an automated Kubernetes upgrade for the control plane and the node deployment(s).
+We will initiate an automated Kubernetes upgrade for the control plane and the Machine Deployment(s).

 While this *should* work, it can not be guaranteed to work, given the diversity of applications and use cases.